In Brief

 Recent research has expanded our understanding:

-- Daily stress connection: Misophonia severity is strongly correlated with daily stress levels, suggesting a bidirectional relationship where stress amplifies sensitivity and sensitivity increases stress.
+- Daily stress connection: Misophonia severity appears related to daily stress levels, suggesting a possible bidirectional relationship where stress can amplify sensitivity and sensitivity can increase stress.

 - Mimicry research: Expanding on Kumar's motor cortex findings, new studies explore why mimicking trigger sounds (clenching teeth, pursing lips) sometimes reduces the distress response.